 Owning Property Abroad: Does It Affect Your UK Stamp Duty?

 An overseas residential property counts for the additional dwelling surcharge test.
-If its value is £40,000 or more, you will pay the 5% higher rate on your UK purchase — and non-UK residents face a further 2% surcharge on top.
+If its value is £40,000 or more, you will pay the 5% higher rate on your UK purchase.
+Non-UK residents face a further 2% surcharge on top of that.

 Last verified: April 2026